Bundesliga, Amazon want to predict what happens next

 Statistics on sports broadcasts give context to what happened.
-The German Bundesliga and Amazon Web Services want to provide a data-based guess on what will occur next.
+The German Bundesliga and Amazon want to provide a data-based guess on what will occur next.

 The league announced a deal Monday to make Amazon its official technology provider, a collaboration that will provide statistics for the Bundesliga's television broadcasts and digital products.
 The new product will launch when the season resumes Friday after the league's winter break.

-Klaus Bürg, AWS's general manager for Germany, Austria and Switzerland, said in an interview he envisions "machine learning and artificial intelligence being applied to historical data" that will lead to "a very high probability of being right in what's being predicted."
+Klaus Bürg, Amazon Web Services' general manager for Germany, Austria and Switzerland, said in an interview he envisions "machine learning and artificial intelligence being applied to historical data" that will lead to a "very high probability of being right in what's being predicted."

 Andreas Heyden, executive vice president of digital innovation at the Deutsche Fussball Liga, said this deal goes beyond the current statistics provided by Sportradar and Opta.